MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/popular-articles-for-azure-cli.md

 ms.devlang: azurecli
 ---

-# Popular Azure CLI articles
+# Popular articles for the Azure CLI

-The Azure CLI [reference syntax](/cli/azure/reference-index?view=azure-cli-latest) is found across many Azure products resulting in articles being spread across document repositories.
-Use these links to select articles to popular tasks.
+The Azure CLI can be used in many Azure products resulting in articles being spread across document repositories.
+This page provides links to select popular articles.

 ## Compute